 • Grasses of Iowa.
 Many of the grasses found in Iowa are the same as seen in Colorado, so this site is useful for identification.

 • The Grass Manual.
 The treatment of grasses for Flora North America used to be up and running, but as this web page explains, it will be unavailable for several months while the site is improved and rebuilt.
 I can't wait until it is back in operation!

 • The Sedge Family East of the Cascade Mountains of Oregon and Washington.
 With sedges (particularly Carex), one needs all the help available to get an accurate identification.
 Although distant from Colorado, there is some overlap in these species from the Pacific northwest.

 • SEINet: Arizona - New Mexico Chapter.
 This data portal covers plants in those two states, but many of these are also found in Colorado.
 Under "Flora Projects", there is one for the Colorado Plateau.
 Tina Ayers, Susan Holiday, and Glenn Rink have assembled a number of research checklists of plants that are quite useful.
 The plant names are hyperlinked to the relevant species pages.
 Those pages have photos (living plants and herbarium specimens), descriptions, and distribution maps.

-• Colorado State University (CSU Herbarium, College of Natural Sciences, Ft.
-Collins)
+• Colorado State University.
+Charles Maurer Herbarium Collection, College of Natural Sciences, Ft.
+Collins.

 Section & University Herbarium (COLO), Museum of Natural